julioballesteros/abd_mongoDB/README.md

 # abd_mongoDB
-Python script to manipulate a mongoDB database
+Python script to manipulate a mongoDB database using PyMongo.

+This project was done for Non-relational Databases class.